-Montreal’s Japanese dining options range widely, from soul-satisfying ramen to a booming izakaya scene which make up a solid portion of the city’s best bars and restaurants.
-But like Jiro, we too dream of sushi.
-Options here range from the inexpensive and casual to the high-end and posh, traditional and skillful cuts to the innovative and unconventional.
+Like Jiro, we too dream of sushi, but seeing as we're in Canada, we'll settle for the best sushi in Montreal.
+This city's Japanese dining options range widely, from the soul-satisfying best ramen in Montreal to our booming izakaya scene which make up a solid portion of the city’s best bars and restaurants, but we've all got a special place in our hearts for some choice sushi, and we've got variety in spades: Options here range from the inexpensive and casual to the high-end and posh, traditional and skillful cuts to the innovative and unconventional.
 Whether you’re looking for an elaborate omakase, sake for two with some rolls or just some good cheap eats, here’s where you can find the absolute best sushi in Montreal.

 RECOMMENDED: Full guide to the best restaurants in Montreal